 Nonjudicial foreclosure is the process of selling real property under a power of sale in a mortgage or deed of trust that is in default.
 In such a foreclosure, however, the lender is unable to obtain a deficiency judgment, which makes some title insurance companies reluctant to issue a policy.

-Buying directly at a legal foreclosure sale is risky and dangerous.
+Buying directly at a legal foreclosure sale is risky.
 It is strictly caveat emptor ("Let the buyer beware").

 The process has many disadvantages.
 There is no financing; you need cash and lots of it.
 The title needs to be checked before the purchase or the buyer could buy a seriously deficient title.
 The property's condition is not well known and an interior inspection of the property may not be possible before the sale.